sateffen/jqueryless-signalr/README.md

-# SignalR Extended
+# jQueryless SignalR

-This is no real "extended" version for signalr, just extended by the nice fact, that you don't need a complete jquery to use it.
-It provides an own jquery shim, that makes signalr operate like usual.
+This is a signalR version, which does not depend on jquery (so it's "jqueryless").
+It provides it's own shim to replace jquery and exports just the needed function from signalR.

 **WARNING**: I've not tested the code yet.
 You're welcome to test or contribute to this project, but as long as it's not on NPM yet, it's not tested enough.